naik-aakash/lobster-database-paper-analysis-scripts/README.md

   ### DOS comparisons
   - `Get_plots_band_features_tanimoto.ipynb` will produce all the PDOS benchmarking data, save pandas dataframes as pickle and also save the all the plots
-  - `lsolobdos.pkl` and `lobdos.pkl` consists of all the data necessary to reproduce the plots (as shown in Fig 4, SI Fig S1, S2, S3)
+  - `lsolobdos.pkl` and `lobdos.pkl` consists of all the data necessary to reproduce the plots (as shown in Fig 4, 5, 6, 7)
   - `Save_pdos_plot_and_data.ipynb` will save the PDOS comparison plots.
   - ##### Interactive visualization of PDOS benchmark plots
     1. Download the dash app and its data from  [10.5281/zenodo.7795903](https://zenodo.org/record/7795903#.ZCv1yXvP1PY)